Connect with us

 Legislative races

-Even though all 122 legislative districts will be on Tuesday, Democrats have no of wrestling control from the Republican majority later this fall.
+Even though all 122 legislative districts will be on Tuesday, Democrats have no chance of wrestling control from the Republican majority later this fall.

 Because Democrats are not challenging in enough legislative seats to gain control, the best they can hope for is ending supermajority Republican control of both the House and Senate.